-Furthermore, you’re involved in Independent Venue Week playing at Leicester’s Soundhouse - Is this the first time you’ve been involved with IVW?
-Furthermore, how important are the UK’s small venues, especially to the punk/ DIY scene?
+Furthermore, you were involved in Independent Venue Week at the beginning of the year, how important are the UK’s small venues, especially to the punk/ DIY scene?

-Ursula: It's the first time we're gonna be playing IVW.
-Gentrification is the biggest murderer of creative spaces so playing them while they're still there is awesome and hopefully we'll be helping keep them alive.
+Ursula: Gentrification is the biggest murderer of creative spaces so playing them while they're still there is awesome and hopefully we'll be helping keep them alive.

-Amelia: It is our first time!
-We’re really looking forward to be a part of it.
-It’s really important to support small and independent venues; without them the music scene would be even less diverse, and it’d be that much harder for new bands to play.
+Amelia: It’s really important to support small and independent venues; without them the music scene would be even less diverse, and it’d be that much harder for new bands to play.
 We need to do our best to keep creativity in our cities, especially in a time where funding for the arts has been cut so severely.